-Policy 3.1 Treatment of Members and Divisions
+Policy 3.1 Treatment of Members and Regions Date of adoption / Last

-With respect to interactions with members and PSIA-AASI's Divisions, the CEO will not cause or allow conditions or procedures which are unfair, unsafe, untimely, unresponsive, undignified or which fail to provide appropriate confidentiality.
+With respect to interactions with members and PSIA-AASI's Regions, the CEO will not cause or allow conditions or procedures which are unfair, unsafe, untimely, unresponsive, undignified or which fail to provide appropriate confidentiality.

-- 1. Collect, review, transmit, store or destroy member/division information without protecting against improper access to that information. - 2.
-Operate without clearly conveying to members/divisions what may be expected from the services offered. - 3.
-Operate without informing members/Divisions, as appropriate, of this policy, and without having in place a complaint/response process to address concerns raised by members/divisions. - 4.
-Manage any individuals membership without following the nationwide code of conduct and divisional discipline policy regarding termination as referenced in divisional policies: - a.
-Termination of a member's membership in a Division shall automatically terminate such person's membership with National. - b.
-The Division shall immediately notify National in writing upon a member's termination or suspension. - c.
-All Divisions will respect and afford reciprocity to all disciplinary decisions made by another PSIA-AASI Division.
-Members will not have the ability to join other divisions if they were terminated in one of the other divisions.
+- 1. Collect, review, transmit, store or destroy member/region information without protecting against improper access to that information. - 2.
+Operate without clearly conveying to members/regions what may be expected from the services offered. - 3.
+Operate without informing members/Regions, as appropriate, of this policy, and without having in place a complaint/response process to address concerns raised by members/regions.

+4. Manage any individuals membership without following the nationwide code of conduct and regional discipline policy regarding termination as referenced in regional policies:

+- a.
+Termination of a member's membership in a Region shall automatically terminate such person's membership with National. - b.
+The Region shall immediately notify the Lakewood Office in writing upon a member's termination or suspension. - c.
+All Regions will respect and afford reciprocity to all disciplinary decisions made by another PSIA-AASI Region.
+Members will not have the ability to join other regions if they were terminated in one of the other regions.